 - Install the U-bolts, top pad, bottom cap, spherical washers, lower shock bracket, washers, and locknuts as shown in Figure 8-6.
-Snug DO NOT tighten the U-bolt locknuts at this time. - Continue to raise the axle so the front and rear spring hangers engage the spring.

-U-BOLTS THAT ARE FOUND TO BE LOOSE REQUIRE THAT MATING COMPONENTS BE INSPECTED
+Snug DO NOT tighten the U-bolt locknuts at this time. - Continue to raise the axle so the front and rear spring hangers engage the spring. - U-BOLTS THAT ARE FOUND TO BE LOOSE REQUIRE THAT MATING COMPONENTS BE INSPECTED FOR SIGNS OF WEAR.
+ANY COMPONENTS WORN MUST BE R

-FOR SIGNS OF WEAR.
-ANY COMPONENTS WORN MUST BE REPLACED.
+COMPONENTS WORN MUST BE REPLACED.
 FAILURE TO DO SO CAN CAUSE PREMATURE CLAMP GROUP FAILURE, COMPONENT DAMAGE, LOSS OF VEHICLE CONTROL, PROPERTY DAMAGE, OR SEVERE PERSONAL INJURY.
 MAINTAIN CORRECT TORQUE VALUE AT ALL TIMES.
 CHECK TORQUE VALUES ON A REGULAR BASIS AS SPECIFIED.

-- 5. Tighten the U-bolt locknuts evenly in 50 foot pounds increments in the proper pattern, see Figure 8-7, to achieve uniform bolt tension to \$\\\\$400-450 foot pounds. - Rap the top of the U-bolts with a dead blow mallet, and retighten to 400-450 foot pounds.
-DO NOT exceed specified torque on U-bolt locknuts.
+- Tighten the U-bolt locknuts evenly in 50 foot pounds increments in the proper pattern, see Figure 8-7, to achieve uniform bolt tension to 400-450 foot pounds.

-U-bolt locknuts must be retightened to \P 400-450 foot pounds torque after the first 1,000 miles of service and at regular intervals thereafter as experience dictates, not to exceed 20,000 miles.
+U-bolt locknuts must be retightened to 1 400-450 foot pounds torque after the first 1,000 miles of service and at regular intervals thereafter as experience dictates, not to exceed 20,000 miles.
 DO NOT exceed specified torque on U-bolt locknuts.